TheHCJ/thehcj.github.io/content/posts/how-to-host-a-nostr-relay-for-free/index.md

 ## Background
 I love the nostr protocol and I wanted to host a relay.
 I was going to do this on my raspberry pi but I knew I wouldn't be able to keep it online 24/7.
 I didn't want to pay for a VPS to host it for me so I looked for a 100% free way to host it, nostr relays are super fast and light so I wasn't concerned about ram limits or cpu limits!

 So in my search I found [render](https://onrender.com), a service mainly for serverless hosting of static sites.
 As it turns out they have a way to deploy docker containers on their free tier.
-This is how I was able to setup [relay.harljo.uk](https://relay.harljo.uk) for completely free (no credit card required!)
+This is how I was able to setup relay.harljo.uk (relay offline!) for completely free (no credit card required!)

 ## There are some *issues* with this though...